LinkedEarth/reproduce_lmr_pb/_sources/README.md

 2. Data assimilation, which blends proxy observations with calibration data and the model prior
 3. Validation and comparison to other relevant reconstructions

-Here we offer 4 different ways to carry out Step 1, all of which result in a netCDF file that can be used in Step 2:
+Here we offer two different ways to carry out Step 1, both of which result in a netCDF file that can be used in Step 2:

 - [Step 1a](./C01_a_db_assembly_Tardif2019_pickle.html) illustrates how to get a proxy database derived from the two pickle files (metadata and data) provided by [(Tardif et al, 2019)](https://doi.org/10.5194/cp-15-1251-2019).
 - [Step 1b](./C01_b_db_assembly_cfr_PAGES2k.html) illustrates how to get the proxy database directly from what is built into the `cfr` codebase.
-- [Step 1c](./C01_c_db_assembly_LiPDVerse.html) illustrates how to get the proxy database from the [LiPDVerse](https://lipdverse.org).
-- [Step 1d](./C01_d_db_assembly_LiPDGraph.html) illustrates how to get the proxy database from the [LiPD Graph](http://linkedearth.graphdb.mint.isi.edu).

 Step 2 is common to all workflows, and only one instance is illustrated here (results obviously vary as a function of how Step 1 is implemented).
 Step 3 focuses here on emulating LMR v2.1, with validating both our results from Step 2, as well as comparing different proxy databases from Step 1 for forensics purposes.
 Newer reconstructions based on updates to the PAGES 2k database will be the subject of upcoming notebooks/publications.